24 HOUR HEATING, AIR CONDITIONING & PLUMBING EMERGENCY SERVICE

 Evacuate Immediately

-The first thing you should do if you suspect a gas leak is get everyone out of your home immediately.
+The first thing you should do if you suspect a gas leak is to get everyone out of your home immediately.
 Don’t wait to see if the smell subsides, second guess yourself or assume the problem isn’t severe.
 Gas is incredibly flammable and can cause a fire or even an explosion if there’s a single spark, so making sure everyone is safe should be your top priority even before calling 911.

 Stop Using Electric Devices